-Instructions for the pre-filled syringe
+Instructions for administration of the vaccine presented in pre-filled syringe

-Hold the syringe by the barrel, not by the plunger.
+Syringe

-Unscrew the syringe cap by twisting it anticlockwise.
+1. Holding the syringe barrel in one hand (avoid holding the syringe plunger), unscrew the syringe cap by twisting it anticlockwise.

-To attach the needle, connect the hub to the Luer Lock Adaptor and rotate a quarter turn clockwise until you feel it lock.
+2. To attach the needle to the syringe, twist the needle clockwise into the syringe until you feel it lock (see picture).